Covid-19 Updates

 • Clients can do outdoor activities like tennis and golf.

-• Clients can go to outdoor faith services or other community activities if they are able to wear a mask and maintain social distance.
+• Clients can go to indoor faith services or other community activities.

 Family Visits at the SLC: Allowed only when client and family member is fully vaccinated